AGoyal0512/AGoyal0512.github.io/_pages/research.md

 ## Collaborations

-I am always happy to collaborate or discuss ideas related to common research interests, and am also open to research opportunities for internships from the industry.
+I am always happy to collaborate or discuss ideas related to common research interests.
 Please feel free to reach out to me if you would like to collaborate on something!

 I have previously collaborated and continue to do so closely with many graduate students including [Siddharth Suresh (UW-Madison)](https://www.sidsuresh.com/), [Yun-Shiuan Chuang (UW-Madison)](https://yunshiuan.github.io/), [Diganta Misra (MPI)](https://digantamisra98.github.io/), [Richard Paul Yim (UCSF)](https://www.richpaulyim.com/), and industry researchers including [Pin-Yu Chen (IBM-Research)](https://sites.google.com/site/pinyuchenpage/home).